jen0828/personal-portfolio/README.md

 # Portfolio

-[The portfolio website](https://portfolio-jmoon.netlify.app/) has been deployed using Netlify.
+The personal portfolio website has been deployed on Netlify : https://portfolio-jmoon.netlify.app/